marithetland/AsmPipe/README.md

 * assembly: The Unicycler-assembled files will be placed here
 * assemblies: The FASTA-file from assembly will be copied to this direcory
 * QC: Contains reports from FastQC, multiQC, Quast, trimming and overall coverage calculation
+* analyses: Contains results from mlst, kleborate and abricate
 * sequence_list.txt: List of all samples that have been analysed
 * successful_sequences.txt: List of all samples that were successfully assembled
 * failed_sequences.txt: List of any samples that failed any stage of the pipeline